polterguy/polterguy.github.io/tutorials/database/index.md

 ```

 The above of course, will only return the _"first_name"_ and _"last_name"_
 columns form your _"actor"_ table.

-The following slots exists for all CRUD
+The following _"semantic"_ slots exists for all CRUD operations towards
-operations towards your database.
+your database.

 * __[mysql.create]__ - Creates (inserts) a new record into your database
 * __[mysql.read]__ - Reads records from your database